 The licensed appraisers have also developed a test of the sensitivity of their proposed fair value estimates, determined by the various valuation methods, according to reasonably possible changes in the underlying assumptions, and a comment on the deviations obtained.

-The management has made a detailed analysis of the reports of the licensed appraisers, incl. sensitivity tests.
-As a result, a revaluation was reported and a new revaluation reserve was recognized in the amount of BGN 8,298 thousand, net of impairment (Note 15) and current impairment expense in the amount of BGN 4,615 thousand was reported.
-(Note 10).
+As a result, a revaluation was reported and a new revaluation reserve was recognized in the amount of BGN 8,298 thousand, net of impairment (Note 12).